‘Dumpster Fire’ Is 2016’s Word Of The Year

 “As 2016 unfolded, many people latched on to dumpster fire as a colorful, evocative expression to verbalize their feelings that the year was shaping up to be a catastrophic one.
 In pessimistic times, dumpster fire served as a darkly humorous summation of how many viewed the year’s events.”

 A lot of the darkness that people associate with 2016 does not merely stem from the U.S. presidential election, but is also connected to reactions to international events like Brexit and the conflicts in Syria.
-2016 has also delivered many blows in terms of the deaths of celebrities.
-The deaths of celebrities like David Bowie, Prince, Muhammad Ali, George Michael, and both Carrie Fisher and her mother Debbie Reynolds have made the year seem unusually bleak.
+The year 2016 has also delivered many blows in terms of the deaths of celebrities.
+The deaths of celebrities like David Bowie, Prince, Muhammad Ali, George Michael, and both Carrie Fisher and her mother Debbie Reynolds, have made the year seem unusually bleak.

 Other words that were almost selected as the word of the year include “normalize,” “#NoDAPL,” “woke,” and “post-truth.”
 “Woke,” which was defined by the American Dialect Society as being “socially aware of enlightened” was voted as the slang word of the year, while “post-truth” was chosen as the political word of the year.